 My dog was on a hypoallergenic diet for awhile and it was easier for me to make treats than it was to buy them.
 By making your own dog cookies, you control what goes into them and that’s always better for your furry family member.

 How long do homemade treats last?

-Remember that these treats do not contain preservatives like commercially made biscuits.
-My recommendation is always to store them in the refrigerator, because they will eventually mold.
+Remember that homemade treats do not contain preservatives like commercially made biscuits.
+My recommendation is to store them in the refrigerator, because they will eventually mold.

 You can leave a handful of treats out on the counter, but only enough for a day or two.
 Store the rest of the batch in the fridge, or if you have a large batch, freeze half and take them out as needed.

 Yes!
 Oatmeal in small quantities is great for dogs with sensitive stomachs.
 It is also part of a hypoallergenic diet for dogs with food sensitivities.